lajaradev/Pointer-Arithmetic-Arrays/iterativeSystem/README.md

 The number of iterations (m) and filenames will be passed in the execution statement.
 M will be a row-by-row reserved array, i.e. double pointer.
 The elements of the matrix and the vectors are of type double.

+gcc iterativeSystem.c -o it && ./it matrix.bin 5

 </h6>